Organisation of the Faculty of Biomedical Sciences

 Dean of the Faculty of Biomedical Sciences

 Mario Bianchetti (1949) graduated in medicine from the University of Bern in 1975, specialising later on in paediatrics and pediatric nephrology.
 He was Chair of the Department of Pediatrics at both St John's and St Mary's Hospitals in Bellinzona and Mendrisio (2003 – 2012), Medical Director at St John's Hospital in Bellinzona (2010-2012) and Chair of the Pediatric Department of Southern Switzerland EOC (2013-2014).
 After earning his Medical Doctorate (M. D.) at the University of Bern (1980), he conducted research at the same university, at the University of Geneva, at the Hôpital Necker Enfants Malades (Paris, France) and at the De Marchi Clinic (Milan, Italy).
 He was Assistant Professor and Professor at the University of Bern were he directed the Department of Pediatrics and Nephrology from 1997 to 2003.
-He is the current dean of USI Faculty of Biomedical Sciences and has been a member of the University Council since December 2014.
+He is the current Dean of USI Faculty of Biomedical Sciences.

 Board of Professors

 The Board of Professors is currently responsible for / and advises on all matters relating to the general interests of the Faculty, in particular teaching and research activities.
 It is chaired by the Faculty Dean, and includes the tenured professors.

 The Dean and the Board of Professors are supported by the Steering Committee and, according to needs, external consultants.
 The Steering Committee is a workgroup that includes Faculty and partner representatives for medical education, together with external members.
 It has outlined the organisational and operational foundations and accompanies the Faculty in this first period of its existence.